jsilvam/HITL-LLM-assisted-DM/README.md

 After all questions are answered:
 - You can select between the Initial Model or Final Model proposed.
 - You can continue editing the model in the BESSER modeling editor.

+---

+## Survey of the tool

+We kindly ask you to complete a short survey about your experience using the tool: [Click on this link to access the survey](https://forms.office.com/e/vs16u9q1b7).